Ewan-D/beginnersBase11ty/README.md

 fit..)

 A ssg that I can publish too using emacs as a kind of cms.
-This way I get to work in org mode which is one of my favorite things ever :).
+This way I get to work in org mode which is one of my favourite things ever :).

 Simplicity that fits my style as it is currently, with enough wiggle room for when that all inevitably changes.